IDoCodingStuffs/python-doodles/freeform-log.md

 ### 12 PM
 Another agenda item is adding competition scoring metrics.
 It will help provide a more solid "final score" after the standard metrics start looking promising"

+### 2 PM
+Seems the loss just started stagnating after the first couple of epochs.
+I will let it run all the way through to see if it is one of the cases where it takes some time to discover new minima.
+But meanwhile, I should probably train the backbone per image first and then load.
+The other thing is, I should shift focus to preprocessing.